Kai Krautter

 Positiv Korreliert

-Together with Luise Hoenig, I publish a weekly podcast about statistics and psychological research.
-Each week, we discuss one psychological research paper including its theory, methods, results, and practical implications.
+Together with Luise Hönig, I publish a biweekly German podcast about statistics and psychological research.
+In each episode, we discuss one psychological research paper including its theory, methods, results, and practical implications.

 October 2021 - Present